With so many water treatment processes available to manage effluent, how do you select the best water technology for your application?

 On the whole, biological treatment is a fairly cheap process to run.

-a) Biological wastewater treatment is a slow process and often has a large footprint, particularly anaerobic digestion.
+Biological wastewater treatment is a slow process and often has a large footprint, particularly anaerobic digestion.

 This process also produces bio-solids/sludge which requires specialist disposal, which often involves incineration and landfill, which has negative environmental impacts.

-c) Although biological treatment can remove a range of organic contaminants, residues of some chemicals and pharmaceuticals remain in effluent following treatment.
+Although biological treatment can remove a range of organic contaminants, residues of some chemicals and pharmaceuticals remain in effluent following treatment.